Sanofi-IADC/konviw/docs/introduction.md

 5. Example of transformations are fixEmojis, fixDrawio, fixExpander... or addCustomCss, addHighlightjs...
 6. After all the transformations are applied the HTML page is returned to the user browser.

+For a more detailed deep dive check the docs section for [the konviw architecture](architecture).

 ### Tech Stack

 - [Nest.js](https://nestjs.com).
 A progressive Node.js framework for building efficient, reliable and scalable server-side applications.
 Guess what, we use NestJS to serve the backend proxy.